What is Local Listing in SEO?

 Benefits of Local SEO & Business Listings

-Online business listing is like to selling products offline.
+Online business listing is like selling products offline.
 It’s obvious that you need to capture the market as much as possible to get better exposure and sales.

 Similarly, you need to add your business to more and more local listing directories to drive maximum real human visitors and thus revenue.

-Here are few more advantages of local business listing.
+Here are a few more advantages of the local business listing.

 1. Proximity Searches

 Local SEO is becoming an essential part of local search marketing with an increase in mobile searches which has overtaken the desktop searches.

 People can now search for any local business especially services and proximity search feature will display the relevant results in their vicinity (nearby area) rather than the city or region.